-5.0 Primary Clients
+5.0 PRIMARY CLIENTS

 The Review Division provides services to many people and organizations involved in the workers' compensation review and appeals process.
 The primary clients of the Review Division are injured workers, their dependants and employers in the province.
-Our clients also include their representatives such as union officials, consultants, lawyers and Members of the House of Assembly.
+Our clients also include their representatives such as union officials, consultants, lawyers and MHA's.

-6.0 Vision
+6.0 VISION